- The enemy will have a secret weapon which they plan to unleash to destroy all the heroes or to turn the tide of the battle

 - Happens in Warcraft series.

-- El-Alamein was the turning point for the British, putting the Germans on the defensive for virtually the rest of the war.
+- El-Alamein was the turning point for the Commonwealth, putting the Germans on the defensive for virtually the rest of the war.

 - D-Day is perhaps the final and most iconic for the allies, 175,000 soldiers were able to establish a beachhead in Normandy and essentially destroy any remaining hope for an Axis victory.